NathStevo97/certifications-notes/kubernetes/CKAD/02_Core-Concepts/01_Recap-Kubernetes-Archtecture.md

 ## Kubectl

-- AKA kube-control
-- Tool used to deploy and manage resources on a kubernetes cluster
+- Tool used to deploy and manage resources on a Kubernetes cluster
 - Common command examples:

 ```shell